-It’s getting to that time of year when a lot of you are either starting university, or travelling back for your second & third years.
+Residential burglar alarms are essential for every student home, especially at this time of year when a lot of students are either starting university, or travelling back for thier second & third years.
 Student homes are the perfect target for burglars.
 Each student will most likely have their own laptops, smartphones and other expensive tech.
 Properties like this are seen as a quick win for criminals looking to make a quick buck!

 Keeping your belongings safe in your first year of uni.